BOARD OF MANAGEMENT

 Executive Manager for the CBA Business Banking in Riverina

 Nick Abraham is the Executive Manager for the CBA Business Banking in Riverina.
 Nick has been with CBA for over 11 years holding a number of positions within Business Banking across NSW and WA.
-Nick holds a Bachelor of Agricultural Economics (M. Finance USYD).
+He holds a Bachelor of Agricultural Economics (M. Finance USYD).

 Nick joined the Committee 4 Wagga Board of Management in December 2020.